Xpertians/OpenSourceAdvisoryDatabase-specs/README.md

 # OSS Advisory Specification
-The OSS Advisory Specification repository defines a standardized schema for Open Source Software (OSS) advisory files.
+The Open Source Software Advisory (OSSA) Specification repository defines a standardized schema for OSSA files.
 This schema ensures consistent formatting and structure for reporting issues such as license violations, deprecated packages, or compliance concerns.
 The repository also includes examples demonstrating correct usage of the schema.

+While the current implementation is limited, it's fully functional for the initial cases we are planning to support in the first release.

 ## Repository Contents
-* specs/schema.json: The JSON schema defining the structure of OSS advisory files.
+* specs/: The JSON schema defining the structure of OSS advisory files.
-* examples/OSSA-2024-0001.json: A sample advisory file adhering to the schema for reference.
+* examples/: A sample advisory file adhering to the schema for reference.
 * tools/validator.py: A simple script used to validate an advisory file against the schema.